Adopt or shop responsibly: Breeding, rescue, and my evolution

 After seeing what my family’s husky went through because of her irresponsible breeder, I was ready to brand anyone who sold puppies as a horrible person.
 Snort was bred far too young and then carelessly abandoned because of her health.

-I hashtagged #AdoptDontShop without a second thought and cringed when the people on my social media feeds showed off their new non-rescue puppies.
+I hashtagged #AdoptDontShop without a second thought and cringed when people on my social media feeds showed off non-rescue puppies.
 I thought I was promoting good decisions and showing my love for dogs… but I didn’t realize I was wrongfully discriminating against some great owners.

 What I came to understand is that there are unethical and reputable breeders.
 There are unethical and reputable rescues.
 And there are valid reasons to both adopt or shop!